-“That's hard to see clearly when you're in the midst of a crisis that we're in,” says Max Caldwell, principal with The Hackett Group, in the Workday-sponsored webinar, "How Finance and HR Leaders Partner to Strengthen the Workforce in Times of Crisis."
-“But I think the smart organizations and leaders are going to keep one eye on the present, one eye on the near future, and try to make balanced decisions with both in mind.”
+“That's hard to see clearly when you're in the midst of a crisis that we're in,” says Max Caldwell, principal with The Hackett Group, in the Workday-sponsored webinar, ‘How Finance and HR Leaders Partner to Strengthen the Workforce in Times of Crisis’.
+“But I think the smart organisations and leaders are going to keep one eye on the present, one eye on the near future, and try to make balanced decisions with both in mind.”

 From upskilling talent to investing with growth and opportunity in mind, here’s how trends identified earlier this year are playing out amid an unprecedented landscape.

 Earlier this year, the ‘2020 CFO/CHRO Sentiment Study’ conducted by AchieveNEXT highlighted critical areas to bolster and strengthen finance and human resources partnerships.
 More than 600 finance and HR leaders from middle-market businesses and emerging enterprises across North America participated in the study.

 Among the findings include 90% of finance and HR leaders ranking “customer relationships as important or very important to their enterprise growth and success each year”.

 But for customer experience to be valued as a critical aspect of the business strategy, finance and HR leaders need to join forces.

 “Today’s finance and HR leaders must correlate financial performance to their customer experience success, and communicate this alignment with consistency and clarity to a diverse group of connected – but at times, disparate – people,” the report says.

 COVID-19 brought heightened awareness to that priority.
 During times of uncertainty, many companies first look at balancing labour costs with declining revenue.